Steve and I wanted to share some personal updates with you as we reached another milestone in our marriage.

 Carrie: I think when you’re an older parent, it’s like you have more of the mental and emotional capacity for the child, but less of the physical capacity.
 Yes.
 We’re just both like, “Ah, I’m so tired.”

 Steve: Yes.
 There are days I’m like, I am just, I don’t even feel like eating dinner.
-I just wanna go to bed.
-Mm-hmm you know, but it’s good.
+I just wanna go to bed, but it’s good.

 Carrie: Yeah, we really evaluated it and looked at how much working full time was affecting your health.
 And you were getting more headaches from looking at the computer screen.
 You were exhausted at the end of the day.
 And we thought, well, you know, you’re really gonna be working to pay for daycare and. what sense is that we were able to get some health insurance and that was an answer to prayer for sure.